 Communicate

-Foundations Module 4: A Code-A-long
+LAW Module 4: A Code-a-long

-In the communicate section of the Learning Analytics workflow, the focus is on effectively presenting and sharing the results of your analysis with stakeholders.
+• In the Communicate section of the Learning Analytics workflow, the focus is on effectively presenting and sharing the results of your analysis with stakeholders.
 This involves creating clear and compelling visualizations, writing comprehensive reports, and delivering presentations that highlight key insights and actionable recommendations.

-The goal is to ensure that the findings are easily understood and can inform decision-making processes, ultimately leading to improved educational outcomes.
+• The goal is to ensure that the findings are easily understood and can inform decision-making processes, ultimately leading to improved educational outcomes.
 Utilizing tools like ggplot2 for visualizations and packages like RMarkdown for report generation can enhance the clarity and impact of your communication.

 Communicate

-Output can include interactive elements
+• Dashboards are valuable because they can include interactive elements

-Define output as flexdashboard in YAML header of R Markdown document:
+Define output as flexdashboard in YAML header of R markdown document:

 ---